openbaton/docs/docs/nfvo-installation-mac.md

 ```
 openbaton-nfvo start
 ```
-After few seconds you can open the dashboard http://localhost:8080
+After few seconds you can open the dashboard at: http://localhost:8080

+### Configure the NFVO

+The configuration file (openbaton.properties) is in the folder /usr/local/Cellar/openbaton.
+To configure the NFVO please refer to [nfvo configuration][nfvo-configuration]

 ### Uninstall the NFVO